smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 - Politician in background of image
 - Depiction of the politician's face is too small

+**Appeal variables assessment**:

+**i.
+Descriptive Statistics and Image Observations**:

+Among the 3,264 Facebook images included in the sample, 125 were annotated with 'Black_appeal' (3.84%), 65 with 'Hispanic_appeal' (2.0%),  26 with 'Asian_appeal' (0.8%), and 45 with 'LGBTQ+\_appeal' (1.38%).
+Ultimately, this project seeks to better understand _how_ Democratic politicians use images on social media, particularly Facebook, to appeal to racial, ethnic, sexual, and gender minority voting groups.
+Accordingly, more important than classifying which of images appeal to the measured groups is understanding common themes or categories among appeal images.
+By observing random samples of n = 20 images that were annotated with each of the four minority group appeal-related variables, potential categories of appeal are as follows:

+1.   **Endorsements**: Many have discussed how the American public receives information and forms political opinions.
+The two-step flow of communication proposes that _opinion leaders_, a minority that remains vigilant of the actions of political actors, inform the opinions of the majority (Lazarsfeld _et. al_, 1944).
+Under this theory, politicians share endorsements as signals to subsets of their constituencies (in this case, racial/ethnic, sexual, and gender minority groups) in order to prime their opinion of the politician in a favorable manner.

+2.   **Inclusion of minority group leaders**: Similar to the discussion of endorsements, many politicians share images of leaders or popular figures from minority groups so to present a favorable image of themselves in the eyes of these groups (Martin Luther King Jr., Frederick Douglass, Adam Rippon, world leaders).

+3.  **Policy**: Some political issues are historically tied to certain minority groups (ex. criminal justice and welfare with Black community, immigration with Hispanic community, HIV/AIDs epidemic with LGBTQ+ community) (Mendelberg, 2001).
+Therefore, appeals to minority groups though these issues is oftentimes stated implicitly.

+4. **Inclusion of minority individuals** (ex. church congregations, other religious gatherings, historically-Black sororities)

+5. **Inclusion of symbols related to minority groups/social movements** (ex. flags, clothing, cultural items)

+**ii.
+Regression**:

 |                     |    **Response Variable**   | 'black_appeal' |  'hispanic_appeal'| 'asian_appeal'| 'LGBTQ+\_appeal' |